shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

     }
 ```

-`onlyMember` and `onlyStakeholder` are modifiers for members and stakeholders respectively to implement access control on method calls in the contract.
+`onlyMember` and `onlyStakeholder` are [function modifiers](https://docs.soliditylang.org/en/latest/contracts.html#function-modifiers) for Members and Stakeholders respectively to implement access control on method calls in the contract.

 ```solidity
     function createProposal(